Worldwide tax guides /India E-invoicing & Digital Reporting GuideIndiaE-Invoicing & Reporting

 Background

 The e-invoicing system under GST was implemented on 1st October 2020 for taxpayers with an aggregated turnover exceeding INR 5,000,000,000 (INR 5,000 million).
-After a few extensions, e-invoicing was last time extended to businesses with an aggregated turnover exceeding INR 100,000,000 (INR 1,000 million) from 1st October 2022.
+After a few extensions, through Notification No. 10/2023, the Ministry of Finance has reduced the threshold for mandatory e-invoicing to INR 50,000,000 (INR 50 million), effective August 1, 2023.
+GST-registered individuals with turnover above this limit in any financial year from 2017-18 are required to generate e-invoices (for further details on this, refer to our blog).

 More details on the turnover criteria for the E-invoicing phased implementation: